 The SINA Series is published by Texas A&M University Press and is distributed in Europe by Chatham Publishing, London.

 The Studies in Nautical Archaeology Series and Nautical Archaeology Series have now been combined into the Ed Rachal Foundation Nautical Archaeology Series.
 Below are a list of links pertaining to the combined series.
+Members of the Institute of Nautical Archaeology get a 30% discount on all of the books in this series!

 Current publications in the nautical archaeology series include: